XertroV/tm-ghost-splits/README.md

 # Ghost Splits

+**Requires MLHook and MLFeed**

-Show splits when spectating ghosts in solo.
+Show split info when spectating ghosts in solo.

+This plugin will show you splits for ghosts that have been loaded on the current map, while you're spectating a ghost.
+It only works in solo.

+Works with ghost scrubber.

 License: Public Domain